Ottermandias/SeaOfStars/README.md

 ## [Brio](https://github.com/Etheirys/Brio)
 - A plugin to create additional characters and give you more options during posing in GPose.
 - Maintained and developed by Minmoose, originally developed by Asgard.
-- Support can be found on the [XIVTools Discord](https://discord.gg/KvGJCCnG8t).
+- Support can be found on the [Aetherworks Discord](https://discord.gg/KvGJCCnG8t).

 ## [Dynamic Bridge](https://github.com/Limiana/DynamicBridgeStandalone)
 - A plugin to automate certain appearance changes through rule-based presets.
 - Automation options for Glamourer, Customize+ and Honorific.
 - Maintained and developed by Limiana and Asuna Tsuki.
-- Support can be found on the [XIVTools Discord](https://discord.gg/KvGJCCnG8t)
+- Support can be found on the [Aetherworks Discord](https://discord.gg/KvGJCCnG8t)

 ## [Moodles](https://github.com/kawaii/Moodles/)
 - Design and apply your own status effects with custom formatting, durations, and other accoutrements.